Get to know the AMPro Scientists!

 Each week, we present you one AMPro scientist in more detail.
 This week...

 Understanding the liver-specific metabolic responses in intermittent fasting.

 For more information click here.

-What are - in your opinion - your best publications?
+What is - in your opinion - your best publication?

 5 questions about research - past, present, future

 1. What are your primary tasks and responsibilities in your actual position?

 I study the benefits of intermittent fasting in obesity and diabetes using the so-called multiomics approach.
 My work mostly consists of leading and coordinating experimental studies and analysis of data that I obtain from the collected samples.
 I also collaborate with clinics, which gives me an insight into how my research can be translated to treating patients.
 In addition to my own project, I am also mentoring a very talented PhD student, which I enjoy very much.